 The Mississippi Charter School Performance Framework is the accountability mechanism for all charter schools authorized by the Mississippi Charter School Authorized Board.
 The objective of the Performance Framework is to provide charter school operators and boards with clear expectations, fact-based oversight, and timely feedback while ensuring charter autonomy.
 The Mississippi Charter School Performance Framework assesses schools on their ability to operate as sound, independent entities that successfully serve all students.
-The Performance Framework features three key components: 1) routine ongoing oversight and submissions; 2) 3 performance frameworks which measure the academic, financial, and organizational performance of schools; and 3) annual performance reports.
+The Performance Framework features three key components: 1) routine ongoing oversight and submissions; 2) three performance frameworks which measure the academic, financial, and organizational performance of schools; and 3) annual performance reports.

 All Mississippi charter schools are issued an initial contract of five years.
 Over the course of this five-year contract term, charter schools are evaluated annually using the components of the Mississippi Charter School Performance Framework.
-Charter schools are then evaluated for renewal of their contract in the fall of their fifth year based on data and evidence collected over the school's contract term.

 NOTE: During its July board meeting, the MCSAB voted to begin the Administrative Procedures Act to amend the Mississippi Charter School Performance Framework.
 Visit these links for additional detail: Notice & Full Text.